AdobeDocs/campaign.en/help/v8/architecture/enterprise-deployment.md

 ### [!DNL Campaign] API staging mechanism{#staging-api}

 With [!DNL Campaign] Cloud database, blast unitary calls are not recommended due to performance (latency & concurrency).
-Batch operation is always preferred.
-In order to guarantee optimal performances of APIs, Campaign keeps handling API calls at the local database level.
+BUnless you are sending extremely sending volume, batch operation must be used to guarantee optimal performances of APIs, Campaign keeps handling API calls at the local database level.

 [API staging mechanism is detailed in this page](staging.md)